Are You Struggling To Concentrate, Organize And Stay On Task?

 While you may hear some of the same observations, it is not the role of your therapist to lecture you.
 Rather, the goal of your BPS therapist is to help you look at your life holistically, identify and address challenges, and to set realistic and practical goals.
 There is no judgment or expectations in therapy; in fact, in most cases, it’ll be you leading the way as your therapist offers support, tools, and, yes, advice, to help you realize your goals.

 I think that therapy could be helpful, but I’m concerned about costs.

 This is your life and wellbeing, and the time to address your ADHD symptoms is now.
 Addressing symptoms and related issues as a young adult can prevent a host of problems from impacting academic, professional, and even social and personal goals.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adults with ADHD or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced to treat ADHD issues and whose personality is a good match for yours.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced to treat ADHD issues and whose personality is a good match for yours.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine feeling and functioning better now and in the long-term on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.